sprblm/dots-website/site/projects/web-monetization/index.md

 are collecting money through an existing platform such as YouTube or Twitch, you can enable this payment through a platform such as Coil.

-*Lead with a choice*
+*No ads?*

-One option to improve adoption of Web Monetization for your users is to offer users a button that says “_Remove advertisements_” in either a banner ad or a blocking pop-up upon entering the website.
-After clicking the button, users would be sent to a screen that explains how to install the appropriate web extension or browser that supports web monetization.
-You can also provide different experience in your app depending on if the user has web monetization enabled or not.
-You can see this in Web Monetization's official Getting Started documentation.
+Offer users a button that says “_Remove advertisements_” in either a banner ad or a blocking pop-up upon entering the website.
+After clicking the "_Remove advertisements_" button, users would be sent to a screen that explains how to install the appropriate web extension or browser that supports web monetization.
+Then, offer a button for the user to return tothe page they were attempting to view.
+You can see an example of how to integrate this technically in Web Monetization's official Getting Started documentation.

 *Inform your audience*